Intel chip security flaw: Can your Mac be affected?

 I feel my Mac got slow, how do I speed it up?

-Has your performance been hit on macOS High Sierra?
-First off, you should follow Apple’s advice and install the recommended High Sierra Supplemental Update via the AppStore.
-Next, you can try to gain back some performance for your Mac, by doing a bit of tune-up under the hood.
+Has your Mac performance been hit?
+First off, you should follow Apple’s advice and update your Mac.
+Next, you can try to gain back some performance for your Mac by doing a bit of tune-up under the hood.

 Tips to combat macOS productivity loss